Shahharshii/Vrv_rbac/README.md

 ### Pre-entered Admin Data

-To ensure the platform is ready for use after setup, a pre-populate the database with an initial admin account.
-This allows for immediate access to the dashboard after the first-time deployment without manually entering credentials.
+To ensure the platform is ready for use after setup, a pre-populate the database with an initial Admin, Superuser and User account.
+This allows for immediate access to the selected portal after the first-time deployment without manually entering credentials.

 - **Admin Credentials:**
-  - **Email:** `admin1@gmail.com`,`admin2@gmail.com`,`admin3@gmail.com`,`admin4@gmail.com`,`admin5@gmail.com`
+  - **Email:** `admin1@gmail.com`,
   - **Password:** `password123`  (`Same For all`)